What Is Institutional Accreditation? And Why Is It So Important?

 Institutional accreditation gives a stamp of approval to colleges.
 By attending an accredited school, you can easily transfer credits to other institutions.
 Graduate programs and employers will also recognize your degree as valid.

 Perhaps most importantly, institutional accreditation allows colleges to participate in Title IV federal funding — the student aid money most colleges rely on.
-Many students rely on this funding to attend college.
+Many students use this funding to attend college.

 Colleges and universities must be accredited by an independent agency recognized by the Department of Education (ED) for students to receive Title IV financial aid, including Pell Grants and federal student loans.